Namaztak/Speedrunner-Reset-Thing/readme.md

 If you say no, it'll be a lot less aggressive.

-TLDR: FLOOR IT TURNS ALT+F4 INTO A RESET BUTTON!
+TLDR: "FLOOR IT" TURNS ALT+F4 INTO A RESET BUTTON!

 # Undertale mode
 During setup of a new game, you're asked if your run has any intentional crashes/exits.